jvidalgz/aws-certified-solutions-architect-associate-notes/README.md

 * Elastic Beanstalk does not provisions CloudFormation templates
 * Elastic Beanstalk is ideal for developers with limited cloud experience that nedd to deploy environments fast
 * Elastic Beanstalk is ideal if you have a standard PHP, Java, Python, Ruby, Node.js, .NET, Go, or Docker application that can run on an App server with database

+## AWS OpsWorks
+* A configuration management service that helps you automate operational tasks like software configuration, package installations, database setups, server scaling, and code deployment using chef
+### What is Chef?
+* Automation platform that transform infraestructure into code
+* automates how applications are configured, deployed, and managed across your network
+* Chef server stores your recipes and configuration data
+* chef client (node) is installed on each server
+### OpsWorks Components
+* Use the AWS Management Console
+* Consists of two elements: Stack and Layers
+* Stacks are containers of resources (EC2, RDS, ELB) that you want to manage collectively
+* Every stack contains one or more layers:
+    * Web application layer
+    * Database layer
+* Layers automate the deployment of packages for you

 ## IAM
 * AWS Identity and Access Management (IAM) is a web service that helps you securely control access to AWS resources.
 You use IAM to control who is authenticated (signed in) and authorized (has permissions) to use resources.